 Then Ava straightened.

-A crutch slipped from Ava’s hand and struck the floor.
+Ava’s crutch slipped from her hand and hit the floor.

 Lucas did not touch her.